What is Schrodinger's Cat?

-A brilliant scientist, Erwin Schrodinger is also famous for winning a Nobel Prize, and thrusting physics onto biologists in his highly influential book, What is Life?
+A brilliant scientist, Erwin Schrodinger was a Nobel Prize laureate, famous for creating the quantum model of atoms.
+He also thrust physics onto biologists in his highly influential book, What is Life?

 But you're here for the cat.
 So let's see how this oddball thought experiment works and what it really says about quantum theory.

 Newton's classical laws of motion and mechanics taught us that we live in a clockwork universe.
 The physical world is entirely predictable (at least, in principle) with all events tightly bound by cause and effect.